semilin/semimak/index.md

 distance is on each finger.

 ## Scoring
-As of the most recent iteration, I score largely bassed off of the weighted finger movement rate metric.
+As of the most recent iteration, I score largely based off of the weighted finger movement rate metric.
 In addition, there was some reward for rolling and high penalty for redirects.